marshabl/FEND_Memory_Game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Dependencies

+This repository relies on HTML, CSS, and JavaScript.
+Further, this repository uses font-awesome for some icons, and google fonts for the "coda" font.